Universality in volume law entanglement of pure quantum states: Author contributions

 \section{Author contributions}

-The analytical calculations were mainly performed by SS and MW.
-The numerical calculations were mostly performed by YON and partly by HF and SS.
+The analytical calculations were mainly performed by MW and SS.
+The numerical calculations were mostly performed by YON with the support of HF and SS.
+SS conceived and supervised the project.
 All authors extensively discussed the results and prepared the manuscript.